 Subscribe to Premium Netflix Service

-Once you’ve purchased a 4k TV you need to upgrade your Netflix account to the $15.99 per month plan.
+Once you’ve purchased a 4k TV you need to upgrade your Netflix account to the $19.99 per month plan.
 This enables four screens (separate viewers) to be watching at the same time and streaming in Ultra HD to a 3840 × 2160 resolution 4k TV.
-You can also download videos to up to 4 phones or tablets.
 The Premium plan also enables Dolby Vision HDR and higher-quality Dolby Atmos audio.
 (See screenshot below.)

 Sufficient Broadband Internet

-Netflix suggests a minimum of 25 megabits-per-second to stream in Ultra HD quality, but even 15Mbps can be fast enough.
+Netflix suggests a minimum of 25 megabits-per-second to stream in Ultra HD quality.
+Most Netflix titles in 4k stream at a bitrate just under 20Mbps.
 If you’re not sure how fast your internet is use Netflix’s internet speed test website Fast.com, Comcast’s Xfinity Speed Test, or AT&T’s Internet Speed Test to be sure you’re getting enough download speed.
 If your internet is too slow, try restarting the modem to see if it helps.
+You should also be sure any wired connection is using at least Ethernet cable Category 5e, although Category 6 is suggested.
 If you still don’t get enough speed you might have to call your ISP (Internet Service Provider) for an upgrade.

 Adjust 4k TV Settings